-Establishing Liability After Getting Hit by a Motorcycle
+Establishing Liability After a Motorcycle Accident

 - The motorcyclist did not exercise the reasonable care you were entitled to, such as obeying traffic laws